Is It Picky Eating or Something More?

 • Can manage new food on their plate and will try a new food with encouragement

-• If a child gets tired of a particular food, it can eventually be reintroduced
+• If they get tired of a particular food, it can eventually be reintroduced

 • Eats less than 20 foods